Frequently Asked Questions

 Help!
 The plastic on my insert tore!

 It’s OK!
-We are happy to rewrap your insert frame for just $10.
-Simply contact your Local Coordinator >link< or the central office to arrange this.
+We are happy to rewrap your insert frame for just $15.
+Simply contact your Local Coordinator or the central office by emailing us at email@example.com, or by phone at 207-596-3073 to arrange this.

 What if there is a fire and I need to get out the window?